Pesquería

 Pesquería is a municipality of the state of Nuevo León in Mexico.
 It is located at 25º47´N 100º3´W and 330 m above sea level.
 It is part of the suburban area of the Monterrey Metropolitan area.
 Its distance to the Monterrey city downtown area is 36 km.
 To the east of Pesquería is Los Ramones, to the north is Doctor González, to the west are Apodaca and Monterrey International Airport, and to the south is Cadereyta Jiménez, all of which are in Nuevo León.

 The river Pesquería flows through the region.

 Demographics

-The creation of a new automotive plant by KIA has led to an influx of Korean immigrants and workers to the area.
+The creation of a new automotive plant by KIA has led to an influx of South Korean immigrants and workers to the area.
 Colloquially, Pesquería has even been referred to as "Pescorea", a portmanteau of "Pesquería" and "Corea", the Spanish word for Korea.